 If you administer a Redash instance you may receive requests to provide or remove user data governed by GDPR.
-In this post we discuss the process of handling such requests and introduce a script to help you find references to user data across your installation.
+In this post we discuss how to search for references to user data with the Redash API.

 Types of GDPR Requests

 In the context of Redash, Personally Identifiable Information (PII) is usually some form of indicative data linked to an email address.
 GDPR requests come in two types:

 - Requests to see PII retained about a user